kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 ./installDemo.sh
 ```

 Note that if you wish to run invocations using the Microscope Demo App itself you may need to make the Security Settings change as documented in the [Microscope Demo Package Installation](../installation/InstallationDemo.md) for the LWC components to render properly.
+Also you need to run through the steps for
+[Microscope Demo Package Post Installation](../installation/InstallationDemoPost.md) to ensure that the correct permission sets and custom seetings are in place for the demo.

 ## Pushing the code and permissions